marado/jall/README.md

 console.log(myLocalize.translate("Substitution: $[1]", 5)); // замена: 5
 ```

+Notice that, in the example above, ``"Testing..."`` isn't an id, it is the actual untranslated sentence (in the default language -- English, in the case).

 ``jall`` objects can also be passed a string indicating the directory a ``translations.json`` file can be found.
 This directory is searched recursively for all ``translations.json`` files in all subdirectories, and their contents combined together, so you can organize your translations as you wish.

 The directory is also searched recursively for directories named ``translations``.
 These directories are checked for special text files of the form ``varname.txt``, ``varname.es.txt``, ``varname.sr.txt``, etc. The text in ``varname.txt`` is treated as the default language of the application and the ``varname.xx.txt`` are treated as translations of the text.
 A special ``strings`` object is created where the ``varname`` becomes a property of that object and the default language text is the value of the property.
 So you can also do the following: